dpohanlon/fast-nb/README.md

 Python
 -----

-With the repository checked out, build using pip and setuptools with scikit-build:
+With the repository checked out, build using pip:

 ```bash
 pip install .